 Please refer to the OPT Application Packet for a list of required documents and instructions on how to complete the forms.
 You do not need to mail the I-983 training plan, but the Reves Center must have a copy before issuing your OPT STEM Extension I-20.
 The I-983 instructions (pdf) from SEVP may be helpful.

 If you file the application for the 24-month OPT extension before your current OPT expires, you will be able to continue employment while the extension application is pending, until a final decision on the I-765 or for 180 days, whichever comes first.
 But, some employers are cautious, and may want your STEM OPT to be approved before you continue employment.

-- For employment updates, log into iStart using your WM Userid and Password.
+- For employment and address updates, log into iStart using your WM Userid and Password.
 Click on F-1 Practical Training in the menu on the left-hand side.
-Then, click on Optional Practical Training Employment Update and complete the form.
+Then, click on Optional Practical Training STEM Updates and Evaluations and complete the form.

 - You must notify the Reves Center any time there is a "material change" in your I-983 training plan.
 Any time you have a new employer, you must complete a new training plan.

 - You must complete two self-evaluations during your STEM-OPT, signed by you, your supervisor, and submitted to the Reves Center.